THE BEST ONLINE BIKE STORE RANKINGS

 How do I determine these selection ratings?
 First, stores that sell primarily recreational level bike gear, close-out or older goods, sell just one category like bikes or vintage bike clothing, or cater primarily to triathletes or MTBers are ranked 0.
 They aren’t stores we’ll find a lot at and aren’t worth searching for gear.
 I haven’t listed these in the table above.

-Stores are rated 1 or “Limited Selection” if they have only a few brands enthusiasts ride, carry only a few models of a large number of enthusiast brands, or carry only a limited number of a larger range of brands or models in inventory.
+Stores are rated 1 or “Limited Selection” if they carry only a few brands enthusiasts ride, carry only a few models of a large number of enthusiast brands, or carry only a limited number of a larger range of brands or models in inventory.

 For example, an online bike shop with an Ultegra groupset but only in one or two combinations of crank lengths, chainset and cassette ratios would rate 1 for selection.
 If they only carry a couple of the major wheelset brands and a lot of less widely distributed, often national brands, I would rate them 1.
-If they sell a wider selection of brands and/or models but you usually need to special order many of these, what they really have is limited and rate a 1 in my book.
+If they sell a wider selection of brands and/or models, but you usually need to special order many of these, what they really have is limited and rate a 1 in my book.

-There are undoubtedly financial and marketing reasons that some online stores use these strategies, but if you don’t look closely you might think they have a better selection than they actually do.
+There are undoubtedly financial and marketing reasons that some online stores use these strategies, but if you don’t look closely, you might think they have a better selection than they actually do.

 The “Broad Selection” stores I rank 2 typically carry at least a third to a half of the brands that make the range of products that show up in my reviews, the models within those brands that we enthusiasts ride, a good range of options in those models, and carry a lot of it in their inventory rather than having to go back to their distributor to get it when you want to order it.
 They also often carry smaller brands that are well regarded and for which the manufacturer limits their distribution to stores they have found will service their products well.